Skip to Content Top

 Pearland Child Custody Attorney

-No matter the custody case, the overriding concern of the courts will always be to do what is in the best interest of the child.
+No matter the custody situation, the overriding concern of the courts will always be to do what is in the best interest of the child.
 However, making these decisions is never simple or clear-cut.
 The Pearland child custody attorneys at The Dieye Firm can help you effectively resolve this legal conflict.

-Legal Custody
+Understanding Legal Custody in Texas

 Referred to in Texas as conservatorship, legal custody determines who has the right to make certain decisions for the child.
 The default presumption in court is that the children will best be served when both parents are fully involved in raising their children.
 Both parties are generally expected to co-parent and make decisions together for the benefit of the children.